warren-bank/mirror-XMail-mail-server/Readme.txt

 	Wait "timeout" seconds.
 	This command is used to give external commands the time to read the temporary message file when such commands are lounched with wait-timeout = 0.

+	[SMTPRELAY]
+	"smtprelay"[TAB]"server[:port],server[:port],..."[NEWLINE]

+	Send mail to the specified SMTP server list by trying the first, if fails the second and so on.
+	Otherwise You can use this syntax :
+	"smtprelay"[TAB]"#server[:port],server[:port],..."[NEWLINE]
+	To have XMail random-select the order the specified relays.

 	[SMTP]
 	"smtp"[NEWLINE]